sirix777/cycle-orm-factory/docs/v1-to-v2.md

 #### PSR-6 Cache Implementation

 Cycle ORM Factory v2 now requires a PSR-6 compliant cache implementation for schema caching.
-If your project does not already include one, consider adding a library such as `symfony/cache` or `cache/filesystem-adapter`.
+If your project does not already include one, consider adding a library such as `symfony/cache`.

 - The configuration structure has been updated in v2.
 All configuration keys like `schema`, `migrator`, and `entities` are now grouped under the `cycle` key, and database configurations should be moved to